 With effect from 11 March 2016, tickets booked and purchased on RB Saver booking classes are eligible for 10% mileage accrual, however, not eligible for award upgrade.

 With effect from 02 October 2017, tickets booked and purchased on “V” booking class is eligible for 10% mileage accrual, however, not eligible for award upgrade.

 With effect from 01 October 2018, tickets booked and purchased for all booking classes will earn miles at new accrual percentages.

-The following fares are not eligible to earn Royal Skies miles: free or non-revenue tickets (E, P, I booking classes), reduced rate companion, prize, group fares (G booking class), charter or non-scheduled flights, code-share flights marketed by RB,, infant tickets, code share flights or tickets issued subject to special provisions.
+The following fares are not eligible to earn Royal Skies miles: free or non-revenue tickets (E, P, I booking classes), reduced rate companion, prize, group fares (G booking class), charter or non-scheduled flights, code-share flights marketed by RB,, infant tickets, code share flights, miles and money tickets or tickets issued subject to special provisions.
 Tickets booked and purchased on RB Value and RB Saver booking classes are not eligible for award upgrade.

 Some deeply discounted and special promotional fares may also be excluded from mileage accrual at RB’s sole discretion or where local government law prohibits accumulation of miles in the member’s account.